Your Pet, Our Passion.

 Other types of eye drops include medicated anti-inflammatory drops, which are used to treat some specific inflammatory eye conditions.

 Make sure you have the right eye drops for your cat’s illness, so you can swiftly treat the problem.
-It’s important to only use medication prescribed for your cat and not another pet.
+It’s important to only use medication prescribed for your cat for the current issue, and not another pet.
 A dog’s eyes are different to a cat’s eyes, and both are different to humans’ eyes.
+Even if your cat has had drops in the past, they often have a very limited sell by date and are not effective after that date – or the issue might be totally different.
 It could cause more damage if the wrong eye drops are used.
-Similarly, some types of anti-inflammatory eye drop could be very harmful if used in an eye that’s scratched or ulcerated, so you should always check with your vet before applying any drops.

 Can you use human eye drops on cats?

-Cats’ eyes are very different to our own and you shouldn’t use most human eye drops on them.
+Cats’ eyes are very different to our own and you shouldn’t use human eye drops on them.
 While your vet may occasionally recommend specific human eye drops that are safe for cats, it can be dangerous to use other human eye drops on your pet, or to use any human eye drops without veterinary guidance.
-Whilst some irritations may not seem severe at first, eyes are very sensitive and it’s best to go through your vet rather than trying to medicate at home.
+Whilst some irritations may not seem severe at first, eyes are very sensitive and it’s always important to go through your vet rather than trying to medicate at home.

 Where can I get eye drops for cats?

 Whilst you can buy eye drops from a variety of places, it’s best to talk to your vet first.
 This way, they can accurately diagnose what problem your cat may have and they will recommend the best medication to solve the issue.
 There are different eye drops for different illnesses, so if you are planning to buy something to ease irritation in your cat’s eyes, always check it with your vet first.
+Usually, you can get drops from them or else you can use the prescription to order from a veterinary pharmacy (usually online).
+The big advantage of getting them from your vet however is that you have them immediately and you can start treating your cat’s eyes without delay.

 How do I use cat eye drops?